MilanPatel718/FinVision/README.md

 *Take note of the newline characters and translate accordingly for the Credentials file (there should be 3 lines total in the file).

-Once this is all done you can run the project on Eclipse or export the project as an executable JAR *A few points about running the JAR:
+Once this is all done you can run the project on Eclipse or export the project as an executable JAR Whenver visualization is done, R will create an empty Rtmp folder in the project's working directory.
+They are empty so space is miniscule but be sure to delete them periodically
+*A few points about running the JAR:
 1) Ensure that FinVision.R , the R script run from the application, is in the same directory as the installed JAR file
 2) The initial run of the application may ask you to select a mirror to install appropriate R packages